aospapp/aosp/external/autotest/docs/faft-design-doc.md

 ### Test Harness

 We use Autotest as our test harness and run FAFT as server tests.
 The host uses Ethernet to connect a DUT to push the test commands to it.
-Since Autotest is widely used in the Chrome OS projects.
+Since Autotest is widely used in the ChromeOS projects.
 We can benefit in:

 - easy to integrate to buildbot;
 - easy to run remotely;